Explore some leaders we have interviewed in the area!

 View our podcast: https://youtu.be/NUZm93Ciizk

-Ria and Mica presented to the Rotary Club of Silicon Valley with their mission and hopes for the future
+Ria and Mica presented to the Rotary Club of Silicon Valley with their mission and hopes for the future.

-Ria and Esha presented to the teen group at a Morgan Hill Affordable Housing community and got the opportunity to interview the lead adult coordinator.
-It gave us insight into what is important to the community and her points of view.
+Interview with Lead Resident Services Coordinator, Date: October 3, 2025.
+Ria and Esha presented to the teen group at a Morgan Hill Affordable Housing community and had the opportunity to interview the lead adult coordinator.
+It gave us insight into what is important to the community and her perspective.

-My name is Jocelynne and I am the Resident Services Coordinator at a local Morgan Hill apartments.
-We are home to 112-unit families with children, adults with disabilities, seniors, and formerly homeless.
+Please tell us a little bit your yourself and about your role, and the community you support name is Jocelynne, and I am the Resident Services Coordinator at a local Morgan Hill apartments complex.
+We are home to 112-unit families with children, adults with disabilities, seniors, and the formerly homeless.

-What struggles do you see in the community generally speaking?
+What struggles do you see in the community, generally speaking?
 And how can financial literacy help?

 I have seen the community struggle being able to budget their money to live within their means.
-As many are first generation, they find it hard to find someone to guide them towards financial freedom.
-Financial literacy can help first generation youth and adults be debt free and break cycles of poverty.
+As many are first-generation, they find it hard to find someone to guide them towards financial freedom.
+Financial literacy can help first-generation youth and adults be debt-free and break cycles of poverty.

-Why do you think financial literacy is important for youth and how can it help them feel more confident about their futures?
+Why do you think financial literacy is important for youth, and how can it help them feel more confident about their futures?

 In your experience, what financial lessons do your adults or youth say they wish they had learned earlier?